-Get a Real Estate Finance Career
+Explore Real Estate Finance Careers

 What Do Real Estate Loan Officers and Analysts Do?

 No real estate transaction can be completed without the services of loan officers and real estate analysts.
 These finance specialists usually work for a bank or other lending institution, and know the ins and outs of not only the real estate industry, but also the legal and financial world.
 A financial crisis in the commercial lending industry can impact companies that do business in real estate financing.
 While they may face many challenges and changes in such economic conditions, the goals and basic processes of real estate finance will remain essentially the same.
+Take a look at these important real estate finance careers.

 Real estate loan officers work with individuals, businesses or investors who want to purchase property.
 With their real estate and financial expertise, loan officers help clients by performing the following tasks: